omarwahby/Boston-Homelessness/README.md

 ### By Omar Wahby, Katherine Grisanzio, Brent Ruttle, and Aashna Shah
 ### *Final Data Science Project*

 Our project focused on predicting the value of owner-occupied homes in Boston in order to better understand the factors which determine the current level of homelessness in the Boston area.

-The factors we used to predict the Boston home prices, abbreviated in the data set as 'MEDV', were:

-1. CRIM - per capita crime rate by town
-2. ZN - proportion of residential land zoned for lots over 25,000 sq.ft.
-3. INDUS - proportion of non-retail business acres per town.
-4. CHAS - Charles River dummy variable (1 if tract bounds river; 0 otherwise)
-5. NOX - nitric oxides concentration (parts per 10 million)
-6. RM - average number of rooms per dwelling
-7. AGE - proportion of owner-occupied units built prior to 1940
-8. DIS - weighted distances to five Boston employment centres
-9. RAD - index of accessibility to radial highways
-10. TAX - full-value property-tax rate per 10,000 dollars
-11. PTRATIO - pupil-teacher ratio by town
-12. B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
-13. LSTAT - percent lower status of the population
+Our methodology is detailed below:

+1. We queried the pre-curated dataset of Boston Housing Data derived from information collected by the U.S. Census Service concerning housing in the area of Boston MA.
+The Boston housing data was collected in 1978 and each of the 506 entries represent aggregated data 14 features for homes from various suburbs in Boston, Massachusetts.
+2. We performed an Exploratory Data Analysis on the dataset for US homelessness from 2007-2016 to understand general trends of homelessness for each state, and subsequently concentrated on analyzing homelessness in Boston using the Boston Housing dataset.
+3. Finally, we used an array of machine learning models from Python's Scikit-learn machine learning library to develop a model that could predict Boston housing prices with 91% accuracy.

 Analyses were performed in Python.
 All code is available via our [GitHub repository](https://github.com/kbomar945/Boston-Homelessness).